 While the birds are thawing is a great time to make the beer brine:

 - 36 oz of beer – (12 oz bottles x3 or equivalent)

 - 1.5 quarts (or 6 cups) of ice cubes

 Add everything except the ice to a large pot and bring to a boil over medium-high heat stirring occasionally.
 Once it just starts to boil, remove from heat and cover for about 10 minutes.

 Add about 1.5 quarts of ice to hot brine and stir to cool it down.
 Place brine in fridge or freezer to cool it down to 40°F (4°C) or less before using it.

 After adding the ice, you can also use more ice in a zip top bag to cool it down further.
 When the ice in the bag is melted, pour out the water and replace with more ice.
 Repeat a few times until brine is cold enough.
 This is to cool it down without diluting the brine any further.

 Once the brine is ready and the birds are thawed, place the hens in a large zip top bag or another brining container.
-Anything plastic or glass with a lid will work.
+Anything plastic, glass or stainless steel with a lid will work.